 402.8 Material vapor retarder class.
-The vapor retarder class shall be based on the manufacturer's certified testing or
+The vapor retarder class shall be based on the manufacturer's certified testing or a tested assembly.
+The following shall be deemed to meet the class specified:

 Class I: Sheet polyethylene, unperforated aluminum foil.